 Testing

-The University of Minnesota Veterinary Diagnostic Laboratory is able to perform cultures on diagnostic specimens in order to identify the bacteria Francisella tularensis, the causative agent of Tularemia.
+The University of Minnesota Veterinary Diagnostic Laboratory is able to perform cultures or PCR on diagnostic specimens in order to identify the bacteria Francisella tularensis, the causative agent of Tularemia.

 If the animal has died: